Skip to main content

 About

 Rewind 99 is a single player and multiplayer open world management game.
 It was developed by Real Fake Games and was released on March 11, 2026.
-It received positive reviews from players.
+It received mostly positive reviews from players.

 You’re not just running a video rental store.
 You’re running out of time.
 RUN THE WORLD'S LAST VIDEO RENTAL STORE You’ve inherited the last video rental store in town.
 You're broke, drowning in late returns, and streaming giant RentNet just opened across the street.
 Run your store by day.
 Do whatever it takes to survive by night.
 The longer you stay in business, the more chaotic things beco…